Thousands of web fonts are available to use on your websites, bringing the aesthetics of print design to the web. Here's how to make best use of them.

 Typekit also recommends web fonts for Paragraph or Heading use within its font-browsing interface.
 When you've found fonts you like, you can mark them as favourites, or add them to kits and get right to work on your website.

-With around 100,000 fonts available, 99.9% of them are created for high-resolution print outputs.
+With around 100,000 fonts available, 99.9 per cent of them are created for high-resolution print outputs.
 So, what now for web designers?
 Peter Bil'ak, founder of Typotheque adds five more tips to help you create the best web font designs for your online needs:

 6. Be mindful of file size